yunyuyuan/TriliumNext-Notes/README.md

 ### Migrating from Trilium?

 There are no special migration steps to migrate from a zadam/Trilium instance to a TriliumNext/Notes instance.
-Just [install TriliumNext/Notes as usual](#-installation)
+Just upgrade your Trilium instance to the latest version and [install TriliumNext/Notes as usual](#-installation)

 ## 💬 Discuss with us